ghosert/VimProject/note.md

 6. `:tabnew newfile` to open a file in a new tab.
 7. `:Git 'any commnets'` to cd to current file location and run !git commit -a -m 'any comments'
 8. `<leader>.` to set file location as current working directory
+9. `:Alpha` to go back to dashboard page.

 ## Tool Chains